-How To Have Period Sex That Doesn’t Look Like A Crime Scene
+How To Have Period Sex That Doesn't Look Like A Crime Scene

 Is it safe to have sex on your period?

-You can have sex on your period at any time.
-However, just like any time you have sex, you can still transmit STIs during period sex.
+Any time you have sex, you can still transmit STIs — and that includes period sex.
 Some research suggests that you may be slightly more susceptible to STIs on your period, because your cervix is more open.
 But, just like sex while not on your period, you can reduce your risk by using a barrier method like condoms or dental dams, getting tested regularly, and taking any relevant medication to manage or prevent STIs.

 Can you get pregnant on your period?